-In Python, strings are enclosed in double quotes.
 Here are three examples of strings:

 "test" "this is a string" "hello world"

-Run the program to continue.
+Run the code and see what happens to continue.

 Conventionally, the first program people write when they try a new language is

-one that prints the text
+one that displays the text

-To continue, change the code so that it prints
+To continue, write code that prints

-- an error message,
+- error messages

 See why quotes matter